lostfictions/catbot/README.md

   where the bot user lives.) (default: https://mastodon.social)
 - `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_ACCESS_KEY`, and
   `TWITTER_ACCESS_SECRET`: you need all of these guys to make a tweet.
-- `DATA_DIR`: the directory in which to search for raw heathcliff comics.
+- `DATA_DIR`: the directory in which to search for cat parts.
-  (default: 'persist')
+  (default: 'parts', already provided locally)
 - `INTERVAL_MINUTES`: the interval between each post. (default: 240 minutes)

-heathbot uses the [envalid](https://github.com/af/envalid) package which in turn wraps [dotenv](https://github.com/motdotla/dotenv), so you can alternately stick any of the above environment variables in a file named `.env` in the project root. (it's gitignored, so there's no risk of accidentally committing private API tokens you put in there.)
+catbot uses the [envalid](https://github.com/af/envalid) package which in turn wraps [dotenv](https://github.com/motdotla/dotenv), so you can alternately stick any of the above environment variables in a file named `.env` in the project root. (it's gitignored, so there's no risk of accidentally committing private API tokens you put in there.)

-heathbot is written in typescript, and the dockerfile will compile to js as part of its setup. run `npm run watch:ts` if you're hacking on things and want to automatically recompile on changes.
+catbot is written in typescript, and the dockerfile will compile to js as part of its setup. run `npm run watch` if you're hacking on things and want to automatically recompile on changes.